theengs/gateway/docs/use/use.md

 To get the Bluetooth Identity Address of an Apple device go to ***Settings*** > ***General*** > ***About*** on the device and view the MAC address stated under **Bluetooth**.

-On a Mac associated with your devices open the **Keychain Access** application and search the **login** or **iCloud** Keychain - depending on whether you have iCloud *Password and Keychain* syncing activated or not - for either Bluetooth or the identity address you got for your device as described above.
+On a Mac associated with your devices open the **Keychain Access** application and search the **login** or **iCloud** Keychain - depending on whether you have iCloud *Password and Keychain* syncing activated or not - for either Bluetooth or the identity address you got for your device as described previously.

 When you open the Keychain entry, in the Account field it should confirm the identity address as `Public AA:BB:CC:DD:EE:FF`.